aws-samples/lambda-refarch-fileprocessing/WELL-ARCHITECTED.md

 > * We use IAM policy to ensure that resources can only be called by other resources that should be calling them.
 >
-> * The pipeline will assume a role with only the permissions it requires to deploy the application.
+> * All application components will assume a role with only the permissions it requires in order to perform it's function.
 This will either be only being able to perform a specific action on multiple resources or any action on a particular resource.
 >
 > * This application does not use private networking.
 >